 An Evolving Mission

 A non-profit organization known as Brandywine Shad 2020 was founded in 2017 by riverside residents Hunter Lott and Jim Shanahan of Wilmington, Delaware.
 The group was instrumental in enlisting a broad coalition of partners (more about that below) with a common objective: work towards removing the impediments to shad migration in the Delaware portion of the lower Brandywine.
-The impediments are primarily a number of old industrial dams no longer in use.

 After efforts by the coalition and others, success was measurable.
-The removal of one dam in Delaware and one in Pennsylvania clearly demonstrated that the hoped for results were in fact achievable — and that the payback warranted the effort.
+The removal of a dam in Delaware and one in Pennsylvania clearly demonstrated that the hoped for results were in fact achievable — and that the payback warranted the effort.

 Brandywine River Restoration Trust founders Jim Shanahan (l) and Hunter Lott III (r)